archonic/limestone-accounts/README.md

 * Login as the admin user that was created (from .env)
 * Visit /admin/flipper
 * Create the feature `public_registration` and enable it.
 Now anyone can register :clap:
+* You'll probably want to change the `role` enum on the accounts_user model, and the default role in schema.rb.

 ### Setting up production
 A wiki will be written about this.